Mst Sagorika: ARB College

+Bangladesh Police

+She played for Bangladesh Police in the 2025–26 Bangladesh Women's Football League.
+She netted her debut goal for the club against Nasrin Sports Academy, ultimately finishing the match with five goals.

 International career

+Youth

 In 2023, Sagorika represented the Bangladesh U17 team in the 2023 SAFF U-17 Women's Championship and 2024 AFC U-17 Women's Asian Cup qualifiers.
-The following year, she received the Top Socrer and Most Valuable Player Award as Bangladesh U19 won the 2024 SAFF U-19 Women's Championship.
+The following year, she received the Top Scorer and Most Valuable Player Award as Bangladesh U19 won the 2024 SAFF U-19 Women's Championship.

+In the 2025 SAFF U-20 Women's Championship, she scored four goals in the last match against Nepal and helped her team clinch the championship.

+She scored a brace in her debut match at the 2026 AFC U-20 Women's Asian Cup against Thailand.

+Senior

 On 24 July 2024, she debuted for Bangladesh in a friendly match against Bhutan in a 5–1 victory, scoring a hat-trick in the process.
 On 27 July, she scored another goal in the second friendly match, as her team defeated Bhutan 4–2.

+Sagorika scored her first competitive tournament goal for the senior team in the 2026 SAFF Women's Championship in the semi-final against Nepal, netting a stoppage-time winner to send her team to the final.

 Career statistics

 Scores and results list Bangladesh's goal tally first, score column indicates score after each Mst.
 Sagorika goal.